RufinoMartin/Coderhouse2021/README.md

 - 1 .IPYNB file named "Energy_Index_Model.ipynb", body of the main code of the work.

+- 1 .PPTX file named "Executive Presentation", which consists of slides that summarize the development.

 - 3 .IPBYNB files that document the first acquisition, cleaning and selection within the datasets.
 (These are named X_Final.ipynb)